 No licensing fees.
 LibreOffice is free for anyone to use and distribute at no cost.
 Many features that are available as extra cost add-ins in other office suites (like PDF export) are free with LibreOffice.
 There are no hidden charges now or in the future.

 Open source.
-You can distribute, copy, and modify the software as much as you wish, in accordance with either of the LibreOffice Open Source licenses.
+You can distribute, copy, and modify the software as much as you wish, in accordance with the LibreOffice Open Source licenses.

 Cross-platform.
 LibreOffice runs on several hardware architectures and under multiple operating systems, such as Microsoft Windows, Mac OS X and Linux.

 Extensive language support.
-The LibreOffice user interface is available in over 40 languages and the LibreOffice project provides spelling, hyphenation, and thesaurus dictionaries in over 70 languages and dialects.
+The LibreOffice user interface, including spelling, hyphenation, and thesaurus dictionaries, is available in over 100 languages and dialects.
 LibreOffice also provides support for both Complex Text Layout (CTL) and Right to Left (RTL) layout languages (such as Urdu, Hebrew, and Arabic).

 Consistent user interface.
 All the components have a similar “look and feel,” making them easy to use and master.